Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 • 3.9% for IRAP

 If a business engages in the creation of NFTs, no taxes are due upon creation.
-Any costs to create NFTs should be included in the taxable basis of the creator.
+Any costs to create NFTs should be included in the creator's taxable basis.

-Here are answers to some frequently asked questions about crypto taxes Italy.
+Here are answers to some frequently asked questions about crypto taxes in Italy.

 When will you pay tax on crypto in Italy?